metno/S-ENDA-documentation/source/use_case_northern_lights.rst

 ..

-- If a more experieced guide is using this, then then normal flow will be different as this user know what to search for.
+- If a more experienced guide is using this, then the normal flow will be different as this user know what to search for.
 This user will go directly to the source and download the latest data.
 Then display this in his/her favorite display tool.

 Exceptions
 ==========

 ..

-- Satellite data is too old, ie. to relevant for the user
+- Satellite data is too old to be relevant for the user
-- wms display system is not working
+- WMS display system is not working
-- thredds is not working
+- Thredds server is failing

 Includes
 ========

-..

 N/A

 Notes and Issues
 ================

-..

 N/A